 - Mobile app development (if required).

-- Integration of OMS with other systems (BI, SCM, CRM, etc.).
+- Integration of operations management software with other systems (BI, SCM, CRM, etc.).

 - User training.

-- After-launch support and OMS evolution (on demand).
+- After-launch support and operations management software evolution (on demand).

 ScienceSoft is an IT consulting and software development vendor headquartered in McKinney, TX.
 We offer consulting and development services to help our customers achieve more productive and cost-effective operations with fitting operations management software.
 Visit our custom software development page for more information on our approach.